Tamer-Saleh/S1GFlood-Detection/README.md

 ```

 ### Contact Information

-If you have any question about S1GFloods dataset, please contact tamersaleh@whu.edu.cn
+If you have any questions or would like to collaborate, please reach out to me at tamersaleh@whu.edu.cn or on GitHub at @Tamer-Saleh.

 ## :speech_balloon: References